Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint C/us_1021/readme.md

 ## 1. Context

-* * The customer manager needs to have access to the imported files and generated data, such as interviews, from a job application of a candidate.
+* * With this user story the customer manager wants to be able to access the imported files and all generated data, such as interviews, from a job application of a candidate.

 ## 2. Requirements